Munich Krampuslauf and The Krampus Tradition around Munich

-For us, one of the most exciting parts of this tradition is the beautiful and elaborated costumes that are used by everyone at the Krampuslauf in Munich.
-If you pay attention to the masks used, there is a difference in the number of horns that are used.
+For us, one of the most exciting parts of this tradition is the beautiful and elaborate costumes that everyone at the Krampuslauf in Munich uses.
+If you pay attention to the masks used, there is a difference in the number of horns used.
 When there are two horns on the mask, it’s a Krampus.
-When there are between 4 and ten horns, it’s a Perchten, a beast that is supposed to drive the winter away.
+When there are between 4 and ten horns, it’s a Perchten, a beast supposed to drive the winter away.

 If you want to see Munich Krampuslauf, you need to go there during the second weekend of December and look around the Christmas Markets.
 The event is free and very kids friendly.
 In fact, we saw loads of them there.